An organized mind is a calm mind and a happy mind.

 ELAINE LANG – MY MOTHER – STYLISH INSPIRATION

-My mother has an elegant style based on simplicity and a defined sense of organization.
+My mother had an elegant style based on simplicity and a defined sense of organization.
+Her approach to organization was deeply personal, reflecting her unique way of creating peace of mind and influencing my own sense of style.

 Her palette of colors was also small but carefully chosen.
 Her fabrics and accessories were stunning.
 One accessory could change her outfit from casual to elegant, from daytime to evening.
 Consider adding more accessories to your collection and pairing down your choices of colors in your wardrobe.